derpylama/TE4_the_provider/readme.md

 **Method:** `POST`

 ## Description
-Removes the specified user from the current organisation
+Removes the specified user from the current organisation, only an admin has acces to this.

 ## Parameters